Tuesday, October 17, 2023

 Jump to ninety-three.

-What wasn't addressed during the recent excursion were indoor temperatures.
-In the future, it will be necessary to install air conditioning in old age homes to avoid death by heat among the elderly.
-Last year it was a hot summer too.
+Last year was also a hot summer.
 Germany counted 4500 deaths due to excessive heat.
-This year - the total count is not yet in - the number is 3000.
-Compromises have to be found because air-conditioning will not economize energy.
+This year, the total count is not yet available; the number is approximately 3,000.
+Compromises have to be found because air-conditioning will not conserve energy.

 The discussion at the podium dragged on, so the time for the general public debate became short.
 Eventually, there were only four questions: